-The EoDS analysis captures the indicators across three major segments - the Solar related indicators, Parent Industry related indicators and Macro Influencers related indicators.
-Below three segments of indicator classification ensure that the indicators are selected and assessed to cover all the aspects that have an impact on the country's solar ecosystem.
-Solar related indicators have been given comparatively higher weightage in the EoDS analysis, followed by Parent industry and Macro Influencers.
+The EoDS analysis captures the indicators across three major segments - the solar related indicators, Parent Industry related indicators, and Macro Influencers related indicators.
+Below three segments of indicator classification ensure that the indicators are selected and assessed to cover all the aspects that has an impact on the Solar of a Country.
+Solar related indicators have been given significant weightage in the EoDS analysis, followed by Parent industry and Macro Influencers.